 Effects on health

-Group most sensitive to sulphur dioxide
+Groups most sensitive to sulphur dioxide

-Standards and Guideline values to protect health
+Standards and guideline values to protect health

 The national environmental standard for sulphur dioxide are 350 µg/m3 and 570 µg/m33 as a 1-hour average.
 The average concentrations of sulphur dioxide should not exceed the 350 µg/m3 standard more than nine times a year and should not exceed the 570 µg/m3 standard at all.

 The national ambient air quality guideline for sulphur dioxide is 120 µg/m3 as a 24-hour average.